 The lowest part of the station serves as the station’s docking platform.

 The station’s 4 main shuttle bays are located in this section.
 These bays are rather large and house the station’s 12 shuttlecraft as well as leaving room for visiting craft too.
 The large torpedo launching pods located in this area of the station can rotate 180 degrees.
-One side of the pod are powerful torpedo launchers while the other side of the pod houses a single docking port for larger starships.
+One side of these pod are powerful torpedo launchers while the other side of the pod houses a single docking port for larger starships.

 Parts Used: Aqueon Goldfish Food Container, Old Spice Deodorant Stick Covers, Contact Lens Cases, Left Over Sprue, Sheet Styrene, AMT Round 2 Enterprise B Saucer Section, AMT Round 2 Refit Enterprise Saucer Section

 Ever since I built Omnium Gatherum, I've been wanting to build another space station.
+You can read more about Omnium Gatherum at THIS LINK.

 I kept throwing away the caps from my favorite flavor of deodorant, UNTIL I realized that they looked like deflector dishes.
 Once I decided to build a communications station, it didn't take long to collect four of them.